UX-Society/Get-Started/started.md

 After commiting, push either in Webstorm or `git push` in the main project directory.

-Then go to your own project clone on github and pull request the main branch to request for main changes and review changes
+Then go to your own project clone on github and pull (`git pull`) request the main branch to request for main changes and review changes
     -Note: any commits after the pull request will automatically added until the pull request is closed

 After your changes have been (hopefully) accepted, update your own project in VCS > Update project